 coverage of school events and activities and public relations/advertising that may include brochures, posters, print, radio, internet, TV or any other electronic media.

-In exchange for the opportunity to participate in the community awareness programs, educational efforts and related publicity endeavors of <<Enter School Name>> and the Archdiocese of Washington, I, hereby, agree to release and hold harmless <<Enter School Name>>, the Archdiocese of Washington and their agents, servants and employees from any and all claims, demands, causes of action and/or liability of whatever kind or nature arising out of or connected to the use of said voice/audio recordings, photographs, video and quotations.
+In exchange for the opportunity to participate in the community awareness programs, educational efforts and related publicity endeavors of <<Enter School Name>> and the Archdiocese of Washington, I, hereby, agree to release and hold harmless <<Enter School Name>>, the Archdiocese of Washington, the affiliated corporations of the Archdiocese of Washington, and their agents, servants and employees from any and all claims, demands, causes of action and/or liability of whatever kind or nature arising out of or connected to the use of said voice/audio recordings, photographs, video and quotations.

 I hereby waive any right to compensation, fee or royalty for myself, the participant/student or our successors, heirs or assigns in connection with the production or use of the aforesaid materials.